 The prayers in this small book are inspiring, because O'Connor is serious about her faith but candid about her perceived shortcomings, and unwilling to settle for mediocrity.
 We see in the entries the growing artistry of someone who would become a celebrated writer, even though lupus ended her life at age 39.

-Proverbs 16:3, also read on April 2, seems to sum up both her effort and her achievement: "Commit your work to the Lord, and your plans will be established."
+Proverbs 16:3 seems to sum up both her effort and her achievement: "Commit your work to the Lord, and your plans will be established."